Gankhüügiin Pürevbat: Acknowledgement

-In 2004 Thomas Gonschior made a 55 minutes documentary film on Pürevbat and his disciples, called Buddha's Painter, A Renaissance of Mongolian Art.
-The documentary film was first shown on the Globians Film Festival in Berlin in 2005.
+In 2004 Thomas Gonschior made a 55-minute documentary film on Pürevbat and his disciples, called Buddha's Painter, A Renaissance of Mongolian Art.
+The documentary film was first shown at the Globians Film Festival in Berlin in 2005.

-In 2008 Pürevbat was honored with a Prince Claus Award from the Netherlands, within the theme Culture and the human body.
+In 2008 Pürevbat was honored with a Prince Claus Award from the Netherlands, within the theme of Culture and the human body.
 The jury rewarded him for "the rigorous authenticity of his methods and techniques, for re-establishing an important ‘un-modern’ aesthetic practice, for his dedication and generosity in fostering future generations, and for nurturing local identity through artistic tradition and culture."